dariusmehri/Predicting-Property-Maintanance-Fines/README.md

 Compliance: 0 = non-compliant (did not pay the fine), 1 = compliant (paid the fine)

 ### Evaluation
-A number of models were
+To optimize accuracy, a number of models were implemented.
+The models include

+The predictions are  given as the probability that the corresponding blight ticket will be paid on time.

+The evaluation metric for this assignment is the Area Under the ROC Curve (AUC).